- Uncovering the Timeless Appeal of Why Evening Dresses Will Never Go Out of Style - September 11, 2023

 - When your inspiration is set, hunt down a beautiful, flattering prom dress that is uniquely you.

 - When your prom night dress is picked, coordinate your hairstyle and makeup look.
 Popular prom hairstyles have recently included messy, ethereal low chignons with crisscrossing braids.
 Another favorite is Hollywood Glamour – loose long curls with a side part.
 Whether your look echoes a silver screen siren or a forest nymph, be sure to test it out.
 Practice your prom hairstyle at least thrice to get the hang of it.

 - If your prom budget allows, consider springing for a professional hair and makeup artist.
 Choosing a hair and makeup artist to create your look for prom can be a huge relief.
 That’s especially true if you do not typically spend time practicing your hair and makeup.
 Once you book them, many include a trial run of your hair and makeup look free.
 It’s a great chance to test out different looks.
 You can take a picture once they’ve nailed the right makeup colors and hairstyle.
 This way your professional prom look can be recreated with ease on the big day.

 - With your hairstyle set, you can choose your jewelry.
 We suggest earrings no matter what.
-You can scale you choice up or down depending on the impact you want them to make.
+You can scale your choice up or down depending on the impact you want them to make.
 Bracelets and necklaces are optional.
 These must coordinate with the rest of your jewelry and, most importantly, your prom gown.

 Finalize Your Prom Schedule